omni-network/omni/docs/site/docs/protocol/xmessages/xmsg.md

     )
     ```

-    Validators return an array of `Attestation` during the ABCI++ `ExtendVote` method.
+    Validators return an array of `Attestations` during the ABCI++ `ExtendVote` method.

 ### 6. Relayer Collects `XBlocks`

-6. Relayers monitoring the Omni consensus layer gather finalized `XBlock` hashes and their corresponding `XBlock` and `XMsg`.
-Finalized blocks without any `XMsg` events are ignored.
-The Relayer submits `XMsg`s to destination chain that have ⅔ of validator signatures.
+- Relayers monitoring the Omni consensus layer gather finalized `XBlock` hashes and their corresponding `XBlock` and `XMsg`s.
+Finalized rollup blocks without any `XMsg` events are ignored.
+The Relayer submits `XMsg`s to destination networks along with the set of validator signatures.

-    For each destination chain, the relayer decides how many `XMsg` to submit, which defines the “cost” of transactions being submitted to the destination chain.
-This is primarily defined by the data size and gas limit of the messages and the portal contract verification and processing overhead.
+    The relayer determines how many `XMsg`s to package within each submission based on the “cost” of transactions submitted to the destination network.
+This is primarily defined by the data size and gas limit of the messages, the portal contract verification costs, and processing overhead.

     A merkle-multi-proof is generated for the set of identified `XMsg` that match the quorum `XBlock` attestations root.
-The relayer submits an EVM transaction to the destination chain, ensuring it gets included on-chain as soon as possible.
-The transaction contains the following data:

     <!-- TODO: rename after refactoring of Attestation and AggregateAttestation -->